iifl-logo

 Note: TDS demand has been taken as per Traces Portal

-(b) According to the information and explanations given to us, there is no statutory dues referred to in sub-clause (a) that have not been deposited on account of any dispute except following : (if applicable) :
+(c) According to the information and explanations given to us and the records produced before us for our verification, the following statutory dues have not been deposited on account of disputes:

-Nature of the Statute Nature of Dues Amount Period to which Amount relates Due date Date of Payment
+Nature of the Statute Nature of Dues Amount in Rs.
+Period to which Amount relates Due date Date of Payment

-Nature of borrowing, including debt securities Name of lender* Amount not paid on due date Whether principal or interest No. of days delay or unpaid marks, if any
+Nature of borrowing, including debt securities Name of lender* Amount not paid on due date Whether principal or interest No. of days delay or unpaid Remarks, if any

 Nil

-(d) In our opinion and according to the information and explanations given by the management, funds raised on short term basis have not been utilized for long term purposes.
+(e) According to the information and explanations given by the management and the records produced to us for our verification, the funds raised by the company on short term basis have not been utilized for long term purposes.

-(Clause e & f Not Applicable as company does not have subsidiaries, joint ventures or associate companies.)
+(f) Reporting under this clause not applicable as the company does not have subsidiaries, joint venture or associate companies.

 (x) (a) The Company has not raised any money by way of initial public offer or further public offer (including debt instruments), during the year.
 Accordingly, reporting under clause 3(x) (a) of the Order is not applicable to the Company.

-(b) According to the information and explanations given to us, the Company has not made any preferential allotment or private placement of shares or (fully, partially or optionally) convertible debentures during the year.
+(b) According to the information and explanation given to us and the records produced to us for our verification, the Company has not made any preferential allotment or private placement of shares or (fully, partially or optionally) convertible debentures during the year.
 Accordingly, reporting under clause 3(x) (b) of the Order is not applicable to the Company.

-(xi) (a) According to the information and explanations given to us, no fraud by the Company or on the Company has been noticed or reported during the period covered by our audit.
+(xi) (a) According to the information and explanation given to us and the records produced to us for our verification, no fraud by the Company or on the Company has been noticed or reported during the period covered by our audit.

 (b) No report under section 143(12) of the Act has been filed with the Central Government for the period covered by our audit.